Piano Sonata No. 30 (Beethoven): Publication

 It has not been conclusively established whether Beethoven completed the sonata in the autumn of 1820 or only in 1821.
 In letters to his publisher in 1820, he was already speaking of "Fertigstellung" (completion); but it is unclear whether Beethoven meant completed concepts, drafts or a fair copy that could be dispatched.
 The first edition was published by Schlesinger in Berlin in November 1821.
 It contained many errors, since Beethoven had sent the difficult-to-read autograph score to the Berlin-based publisher Schlesinger instead of a fair copy and was prevented by illness from undertaking adequate proof-reading of the prints.
 The sonata is dedicated to Maximiliane Brentano, the musically gifted daughter of Franz and Antonie Brentano.

 First performances

 The date of the first performance is unknown.
 The first pianists to undertake bringing Beethoven's last sonatas, including Op.
 109, to public attention were Franz Liszt, who regularly included them in his programs between 1830 and 1840, and Hans von Bülow, who even included several of the late sonatas in one evening.
+Arabella Goddard is credited as having been the first pianist to program all of Beethoven's late sonatas in a single concert series.
+The Musical World reported in 1857, "No pianist in Europe has hitherto been able to boast of having performed the five last sonatas of Beethoven in public, at five alternate soirées, with very brief intervals between; but Miss Goddard has accomplished this feat, and accomplished it to admiration."